Other flapping wing designs

 - [394-590 in]

-Both spars cross approximately in the center of the half span.
-At the crosspoint they are movably interlinked.
-For the torsion elastic spar (H2) not to bent backward too much a string or an elastic thread is apparently tightened between the tips of the spars.
+Both spars cross approximately in the center of the semi-span.
+At the cross point they are movably interlinked.
+For the torsion elastic spar (h3) not to pivote backward too much, a string or an elastic thread is apparently tightened between the tips of the spars.

-Additionally to the twisting the tip of the spar H2 bends upwards during downstroke.
-As a reaction it bends downwards at the other side of the crosspoint - thus, in the section of the arm wing.
+Additionally to the twisting the tip of the spar h3 bends upwards in the downstroke.
+As a reaction it bends downwards at the other side of the cross point - thus, in the section of the arm wing.
 Thereby, the camber of the airfoil is increased a little.
-Thereby, an adaptation to the requirements of an effective stroke motion takes place.
+Thereby, an adaptation to the requirements of an effective stroke motion takes place (please look at Piskorsch Adolf (1975), Pressluft-Schwingenflugmodell Chalupsky) and the vidio of the related link 2

 2.6 Flying wing ornithopter

-The particular about this flapping wings is the down cambered airfoil shaped by battens.
+The particular about this flapping wing is the down cambered airfoil shaped by battens.
 Thereby it flies in a stable attitude without a tail unit.
-This can theoretically be explained with the shifting of the pressure point of thin airfoils.
+This can theoretically be explained with the shifting of the center of pressure of thin airfoils.
 It can be tested in the adjacent experiment with a paper airplane.
 The cross-section of this paper airplane equates to a down chambered airfoil.

 2.7 In tandem